Table of Contents

 - California Online Privacy and Protection Act of 2003 (CalOPPA): applies to operators of commercial websites that collect the PII of California residents;

-- California Consumer Privacy Act (CCPA): applies to for-profit entities that do business in California, collect, share or sell the PII of California residents and meet one or more of the following criteria:
+- California Privacy Rights Act (CPRA): The CPRA applies to businesses that collect the personal information of residents of California and do business in California and that meet one of the following factors:

 - Has annual gross revenues of $25,000,000 or more;

-- Derives at least 50% of its annual revenue from selling the PII of California consumers.
+- Derive 50% or more of its annual revenue from selling or sharing the personal information of California consumers; or

 - Nevada Revised Statutes Chapter 603A applies to data brokers and operators of commercial websites that collect the PII of Nevada consumers that purposefully directs their activities towards Nevada, consummates a transaction with the State of Nevada or a resident of Nevada, purposefully avails itself of the privilege of conducting activities in Nevada or otherwise engages in any activity that constitutes sufficient nexus with Nevada to satisfy the requirements of the United States Constitution;